lauragift21/nuxt-workshop/README.md

 In this workshop, we'll cover everything you need to know to build a web application from scratch with Nuxtjs.
 Some things we'll cover include setting up a nuxt app and extending it's functionality with Nuxt Modules and finally, we'll look at some deployment strategies.

 ## Setup and Installation
-You need to have [Node](https://nodejs.org/) installed on your computer before we begin the workshop.
+We need to have [Node](https://nodejs.org/) installed on our computer before we begin the workshop.

 Download Node for windows [here](https://nodejs.org/en/download/)

 Download Node for Mac using [Homebrew](https://brew.sh/).

-If you don't have that installed use this command to install it
+If we don't have that installed use this command to install it

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"